Repair & Recovery

 - Some people will require symptom stabilization before additional resources become involved and/or a treatment plan can be established.

-Employees harmed by workplace harassment and bullying will need to commit to recovery with or without justice.
+Employees harmed by workplace harassment and violence will need to commit to recovery with or without justice.
 Your physical and mental health must become a priority.

-Resources for Employees harmed by workplace harassment and/or bullying,
+Resources for Employees Harmed by Workplace Harassment and/or Violence

 When an Employee is identified in an investigation as being disruptive and causing harm to another employee(s), Linda provides an assessment and specialized rehabilitation program.
 Most often the employee is referred to Linda via the Employer on a mandatory basis.
 This is the employees’ chance to save their jobs.